segment3d-app/backend/README.md

-# Segment3d API
+# Segment3D Backend

-Welcome to the Segment3d API project!
-This API provides functionality for Segment3d Mobile and Web Apps.
+This project is a part of the backend service for the Segment3D App.
+It is built using Go, a statically typed, compiled programming language designed for simplicity and performance.
+The API provides core functionality for both the Segment3D Mobile and Web applications.
+For database management, the project uses PostgreSQL, and it leverages Docker for containerization, ensuring consistency across different development and production environments.
+Additionally, the project utilizes Air for live reloading during development, streamlining the development process by automatically restarting the server on code changes.

 ## Table of Contents